andrewbearsley/lacework-aws-costs/README.md

 ### AWS

-- Agentless Workload Scanning: ~$1.00 per workload per month (at scale,inclusive of ECS compute and snapshot storage)
+- Agentless Workload Scanning: ~$1.00 per workload per month (at scale, inclusive of ECS compute and snapshot storage)

 Additional costs if AWS accounts are in a different region from the Lacework instance (eg. ap-southeast-2 for Sydney, us-east-1 for Virginia, eu-central-1 for Frankfurt, ap-southeast-1 for Singapore):